The following six terms help to summarize our beliefs at Holy Trinity Presbyterian Church.

 We believe and affirm the foundational doctrines of historic Christian orthodoxy that were affirmed by the Apostles’ Creed and the noteworthy ecumenical Councils of Nicea, Chalcedon, and Constantinople in the first millennium.
 These universal or catholic doctrines of the Christian church include fundamental beliefs such as the virgin birth, the deity of Christ, the atonement by Christ, and the Trinity.
 Even though these beliefs are reaffirmed in our confession and catechisms written at a later date (17th century), we believe it is important to recognize our connection with the early church.

 We believe in the gospel of Jesus Christ and in the importance of spreading the gospel to all people.
 The word ‘evangelical’ finds its roots in the Greek word for ‘gospel’ or ‘good news’ and was originally applied to Protestant believers.
-We affirm the five phrases characteristic of historic Protestantism, namely that salvation is Sola Scriptura (‘by Scripture alone’), Solus Christus (in ‘Christ alone’), Sola Gratia (‘by grace alone’), Sola Fide (‘by faith alone’), Soli Deo Gloria (‘glory to God alone’).
-Although we believe that good works necessarily accompany saving faith, they are not the meritorious grounds for our justification.
-It is this gospel contained in the Scriptures which we embrace and declare.
+We affirm the five phrases characteristic of historic Protestantism, namely that salvation is Sola Scriptura (‘by Scripture alone’), Solus Christus (in ‘Christ alone’), Sola Gratia (‘by grace alone’), Sola Fide (‘by faith alone’), Soli Deo Gloria (‘to the glory of God alone’).